 The storage, transfer and disposal of hazardous and non-hazardous waste is regulated provincially and, in some circumstances, federally.
 Development of new waste facilities, such as landfills, can be controversial and subject to significant review and public consultation.
 Most governments are actively encouraging recycling and mandate industryfunded stewardship programs to divert certain waste streams (e.g., tires, paper, cardboard, electronic) from landfills.
 Some provinces, like Ontario, are moving toward a "producer responsibility model" where instead of funding recycling programs, producers are made responsible for the full lifecycle of their products and packaging.
+Ontario is also transitioning hazardous and special waste to a producer responsibility model.
 Several jurisdictions have mandated goals to reduce waste to specified targets providing new opportunities for innovation.
 Failure to register, file and remit payments can lead to fines.
 Regulation of recycling and waste diversion is expected to increase.